What is silver diamine fluoride (SDF) and is it right for my child?

 While brushing twice a day and flossing is the best way to keep little teeth healthy, cavities do happen!
 Be sure to discuss with your pediatric dentist to see if SDF is right for your child.

-Dr. Yasmi Crystal, D.D.S., D.M.D.
-Dr. Yasmi Crystal is currently founder and senior specialist at Comprehensive Pediatric Dentistry in New Jersey and New York City and Clinical Associate Professor of Pediatric Dentistry at New York University, College of Dentistry.
+Dr. Yasmi Crystal is currently founder and senior specialist at Comprehensive Pediatric Dentistry in New Jersey and New York City and clinical associate professor of pediatric dentistry at New York University, College of Dentistry.
 A fellow of the AAPD, she is also a past trustee and has been active in various councils.
-Doctor Crystal lectures extensively to health care audiences in the US and abroad, and has published several articles in peer reviewed scientific journals.
-Dr. Crystal has a DDS degree from Universidad Tecnologica de Mexico (UNITEC), a DMD from the University of Medicine and Dentistry of New Jersey (UMDNJ) and got her Pediatric Dental specialty training from Eastman Dental Center, University of Rochester.
-She holds a Masters in Science on Clinical and Translational Research from the Center of Clinical and Translational Research, CTSI, NYU Medical School.
+Crystal lectures extensively to health care audiences in the U.S. and abroad, and has published several articles in peer reviewed scientific journals.
+Crystal has a D.D.S. degree from Universidad Tecnologica de Mexico (UNITEC), a D.M.D. from the University of Medicine and Dentistry of New Jersey (UMDNJ) and got her pediatric dental specialty training from Eastman Dental Center, University of Rochester.
+She holds a Master of Science on Clinical and Translational Research from the Center of Clinical and Translational Research, CTSI, NYU Medical School.

 Click here to read the new AAPD guideline on SDF use in children and adolescents, including those with special health care needs.